behardja/product-fidelity-eval/product_fidelity_agent/README.md

 # Product Fidelity Eval — Multi-Agent System

-A Google ADK agent pipeline that evaluates whether AI-generated product images faithfully reproduce an original product.
-It generates a ground-truth text description from reference images, uses that description to generate candidate images, scores them with Gecko, and iteratively refines the description until the fidelity threshold is met or retries are exhausted.
+A Google ADK agent pipeline that evaluates whether AI-generated product images and videos faithfully reproduce an original product.
+It generates a ground-truth text description from reference images, uses that description to generate candidate images (or videos), scores them with Gecko, and iteratively refines the description until the fidelity threshold is met or retries are exhausted.

 ## Agent Architecture